Release-Candidate/tzolkin-calendar/tzolkin_calendar/doc/source/installation.rst

     python -m pip install tzolkin-calendar

-Depending on your Python installation and/or OS, you may also need to call Python 3.9 using
+Depending on your Python installation and/or OS, you may also need to call Python 3.8 (or later) using

 .. code-block:: shell